AdaCore/training_material/courses/spark_essentials/README.md

 ## Naming Scheme

-The naming scheme uses a 3-digit prefix of all modules to indicate the general order that modules should be presented.
-The module name consists of the 3-digit prefix, followed by an underscore, and the description of the module (all lower case, words separated by an underscore.

-For most module (exceptions described under "Prefix Grouping") the module base name can be found as a subfolder (containing chapters for content) and an RST file that uses the ".. include::" construct to list the chapters to be included in the module.
+The naming scheme for the contents of this folder can be found in the Style Guide at the top level of this repository.